• Skip to main content

 Step by step guide

-• mint slice pressed into a tin
+peppermint slice pressed into a tin lined with baking paper.

 Expert tips